-25. Accounting standards issued but not yet effective
+25. Standards issued but not yet effective

-The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Company's financial statements are disclosed below.
-The Company intends to adopt these standards, if applicable, when they become effective.
+The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
+The Group intends to adopt these standards, if applicable, when they become effective.

-IFRS 9: Financial instruments
+IFRS 9 Financial Instruments

-In July 2014, the IASB issued the final version of IFRS 9 Financial instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial instruments: recognition and measurement and all previous versions of IFRS 9.
-The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
+In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments that replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
+IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before 1 February 2015.
-The adoption of IFRS 9 will have an effect on the classification and measurement of the Company's financial assets, but no impact on the classification and measurement of the Company's financial liabilities.
+Except for hedge accounting, retrospective application is required but providing comparative information is not compulsory.
+For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.